Entytaiment25/greeting/README.md

 ## Introduction

-This project is a simple TypeScript application that generates greeting messages.
+This project is a simple TypeScript application that generates greeting messages using Bun.sh, ElysiaJS and Tailwindcss.

 > I use Tailwindcss CDN version because I had Issues getting the CLI/PostCSS version to work